oilandsugar/ritual-dust/content/works/video/bog-sacrifice-for-all-oil-execs.md

 Cinematographer / Editor / Photographer</div><div class="page"><strong>Lizbeth Poirier</strong></div>
 </div>

-Shot on the Sony A6300 with the Rokinon 10mm
+Shot on the Sony A6300 with the Rokinon 10mm lens
 Edited and color graded in Davinci Resolve
 Featuring photos I took in Ireland